NathanDjianMartin/Polyglot/README.md

 ## Polyglot _/language_ command
 Polyglot comes with the /language command to manually manage a player's language.
-- `/language help` displays in-game help for the command
+- `/language help` displays in-game help for the command - permission: `polyglot.language.help`
-- `/language set <player> <language ISO 639-1 code>` sets a player's language using the language's ISO 639-1 code
+- `/language set <player> <language ISO 639-1 code>` sets a player's language using the language's ISO 639-1 code - permission: `polyglot.language.set`
-- `/language see <player>` displays a player's language
+- `/language see <player>` displays a player's language - permission: `polyglot.language.see`
-- `/language reload`reloads the player_languages.yml file and all the plugin's language files
+- `/language reload`reloads the player_languages.yml file and all the plugin's language files - permission: `polyglot.language.reload`
-- `/language save`saves the player_languages.yml file and all the plugin's language files Please note that currently, you can only use this command with online players.
+- `/language save`saves the player_languages.yml file and all the plugin's language files - permission: `polyglot.language.save`
+Please note that currently, you can only use this command with online players.
 Support for offline players will be added in the future.

  ## Polyglot for plugin developpers
  This section describes all the requirements your plugin has to comply with to correctly work with Polyglot.
 It is now assumed that you imported Polyglot as a dependency in your favorite IDE.

  ### Creating your language files
  The first thing you need to do is to create at least one language file.
 Language files must comply with the following naming convention: `language_xx.yml`, where you replace *xx* with the language [**ISO 639-1**](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code.
+You must use lower case caracters when writing the **ISO-639-1** code to your language file.
 A language file is a `.yml` file which associates a message key with a message value in this language.
 For example if you want to create a file for english messages you have to name it `language_en.yml`.
 Let's take a look at our example `language_en.yml` file:

  ```yaml
  #language_en.yml